bhasevambit/whisper_cpp_speech_recognition_practice/README.md

 - `./submodules/whisper.cpp/models/download-coreml-model.sh medium`

+## Compile codes

+Please complile below commnads.

+- `cd ./submodules/whisper.cpp`
+- `make clean`

 ## Note

-- This repository is used make command.
+- This repository is used below commands.
+Please install below commands.

+  - `make`
+  - `gcc`
-  - Please install `make`.
+  - `g++`

+- When using a **Windows**, Whisper.cpp is not easy to install.
+Therefore, I recommend using openai/whisper.